artyom/leproxy/README.md

 requiring that](http://man7.org/linux/man-pages/man7/unix.7.html).
 It won't work with other implementations that calculate addrlen differently (i.e. by taking into account only `strlen(addr)` like Go, or even `UNIX_PATH_MAX`).

+> The mapping file can be dynamically updated and any changes or additions will be available.
+Deletions require a restart to be removed.